mryel00/spyglass/README.md

 ## Using Spyglass with Mainsail

-If you ant to use Spyglass as a webcam source for [Mainsail]() add a webcam with the following configuration:
+If you want to use Spyglass as a webcam source for [Mainsail]() add a webcam with the following configuration:

 -   URL Stream: `/webcam/stream`
 -   URL Snapshot: `/webcam/snapshot`